How to Increase Domain Rating & Authority: 15 Proven Methods (2026 Guide)

 1. Directory submissions#

 This is the fastest way to build your initial DR foundation.
 Every quality directory you submit to is a new unique referring domain, and DR is driven primarily by the count and quality of unique referring domains.
+For a full breakdown of free backlink sources beyond directories, see our guide to getting backlinks for free.

 How to do it: